kozmaadrian/mhast-demo/tools/forms/libs/form-ui/README.md

 - Auto-including optional nested objects under array items on add; keep defaults minimal.
 - Updating IDs/paths by ad-hoc regex in multiple places; use the centralized helpers.

-### Raw JSON mode (inspect‑only)
+### Raw JSON mode

-- Clicking the mode toggle switches between form view and raw JSON view.
-- In raw view, `<pre><code>` shows the current `data` as JSON (with the active `schema` preserved by `FormNodeView` when serializing), and is not editable.
-- Switching back does not parse JSON back into the form.
-Use `api.updateData(next)` to update programmatically or edit fields in the form.
+There is no raw JSON mode UI in the current implementation.
+The form view is the sole editing surface.
+Use the factory API to read or replace data programmatically.

 ### Error handling and markers